lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

 ### Key considerations
-- Terra includes example notebooks using tools such as Hail
+- Terra includes example notebooks using standard bioinformatics tools such as Hail
 - Import and run your existing notebooks into a Terra workspace
-- Configure Terra Notebook instances as needed - use the blue gear
+- Configure Terra Notebook instances as needed - use the blue gear in the upper right of the Terra Notebook configuration interface
-- Control and configure GCP services through Terra - ComputeEngine and CloudStorage.
-They can also use other GCP resources, such as BigQuery.
+- Configure & use GCP services via Terra Notebooks (Compute Engine, Cloud Storage, BigQuery...)

 ### How to do this